scarrera11/sofiacarrera-site/content/authors/admin/_index.md

   link: files/CV.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ""
+# email: ""

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
-user_groups:
+# user_groups:
-- Researchers
+# - Researchers
-- Visitors
+# - Visitors
 ---

-I am a PhD candidate in biopsychology at the University of Michigan in the Simien Mountain Gelada Research Project group.
+I am a PhD candidate in biopsychology at the University of Michigan conducting research with the Simien Mountain Gelada Research Project.
 My interests span behavioral endocrinology, developmental biology, and life history.
-I address my research questions with behavioral observations and hormone sample collection.
+I address my research questions with behavioral observations and non-invasive hormone sample collection.
 My dissertation focuses on early-life adversity and maternal effects in a wild primate - geladas.